ludwigw/liturgical-calendar/README.md

 - **Image not updating on e-ink:** Check the device-specific update command and permissions.
 - **YAML config errors:** Validate your `config.yaml` with an online YAML linter.
 - **Performance issues:** Use smaller images, avoid upsampling, and limit batch size on low-memory devices.
+- **Verbose Mode:** All CLI scripts support a `--verbose` flag.
+When used, logging is set to DEBUG level and extra diagnostic output is shown.
+Use this for troubleshooting or detailed progress info.

 See [docs/raspberry_pi_eink.md](docs/raspberry_pi_eink.md) for more troubleshooting tips.